spgroup/theory-pl-refinement/README.md

 This repository contains the PVS specification files for the theory of Software Product Line Refinement and Partial Refinement.

-The Partial Refinement theories are built on the Refinement Theory concepts and start with <b>Partial</b>.
+The Partial Refinement theories are built on the Refinement theories and start with <b>Partial</b>.

 In the Documentation folder, you can find a summary of the theories and also information regarding templates.